seeruk/valley/README.md

 ## TODO

+* Assess output of all constraints.
+Most constraints should probably be optional.
+Are they?
 * Add some benchmarks to the README, preferably against something open source using reflection.
 * The ability to define constraints in a separate file (in the same package, i.e. read the whole package and generate code for the one file based on the context provided by the whole package).